-You just can’t beat the timeless, classic style of the Burberry trench coat – this Islington Trench coat is the ultimate heritage piece in the fashion world.
+You just can’t beat the timeless, classic style of the Burberry trench coat – this Chelsea Trench coat is the ultimate heritage piece in the fashion world.

 Burberry also offers their trench coats in three different lengths and two different colors, honey, which is seen above, and black.
 If you are shopping at Burberry for the first time you just can’t go wrong picking up one of their trench coats.

 Louis Vuitton also offers some incredible coats, such as this long black sporty parka edition with a large logo on the side.
 It’s perfect for adding a bit of extra sass to your casual looks.

 If you are looking for a warm, cozy scarf to keep you toasty when the weather gets colder, both Burberry and Louis Vuitton have some great options.

 The Burberry classic check cashmere scarf is a wardrobe staple that all fashion lovers need in their collection.
 It is available for just $520 in plenty of different colors, so you’re bound to find one that suits your style.
 Also, this scarf can be personalized for free so you can make it uniquely your own.